rohansanjay/reading/README.md

 # Reading Notes

-Compiled notes on readings I like
+Compiled notes on readings I like!

 In progress:
 - Option Volatility & Pricing